Maud of Wales: Death and legacy

 Her body was returned to Norway on board HMS Royal Oak, the flagship of the Second Battle Squadron of the Royal Navy's Home Fleet.
 Her body was moved to a small church in Oslo before the burial.
-Queen Maud was buried in the royal mausoleum at Akershus Castle in Oslo.
-At her death, Queen Maud was the last surviving child of King Edward VII and Queen Alexandra.
+Maud was buried in the royal mausoleum at Akershus Castle in Oslo.
 Her will was sealed in London in 1939.
 Her estate in England and Wales was valued at £7,941 (or £362,400 in 2022 when adjusted for inflation).

 Queen Maud Land and Queen Maud Mountains in Antarctica; Queen Maud Secondary School in Hong Kong; and Queen Maud Gulf (including Queen Maud Gulf Migratory Bird Sanctuary) in Nunavut, Canada, are named after Maud.
-The ship Maud, designed to the specifications of Roald Amundsen for service in the Arctic Ocean and launched in 1916 to traverse and explore the Northeast Passage, was christened in honor of Maud of Wales.
+The ship Maud, designed to the specifications of Roald Amundsen for service in the Arctic Ocean and launched in 1916 to traverse and explore the Northeast Passage, was christened in honour of Maud of Wales.
 The replenishment ship HNoMS Maud of the Royal Norwegian Navy has also been named for her.
 The Queen Maud fromage (a sweet dessert) is named after her.